 If you have any questions about the Special Enrollment Period, our team of licensed, independent advisors can help.
 We can help with any questions on costs, as well as on avoiding or minimizing gaps in coverage, Medigap waiting periods for pre-existing conditions, and potential penalties.

 If you missed your Initial Enrollment Period and are not able to use the Special Enrollment Period, you can consider signing up for Original Medicare during the General Enrollment period from January 1 to March 31 of every year.
 If you choose to enroll during this time period, note your coverage will start on July 1.

-If you waited past your Initial Enrollment Period and an eligible Special Enrollment Period, you may be subject to penalties that Medicare assesses for late enrollments in Part B.
+If you waited past your Initial Enrollment Period and an eligible Special Enrollment Period, you may be subject to late enrollment penalties.

-If your situation falls into this bucket, our advisors can help you into the best course of action.
-You can give them a call at (605) 206-8869
+If your situation falls into this bucket, our Advisors can help you into the best course of action.
+Give us a call any time to discuss your Medicare.